MultiSafepay/docs/content/integrations/opencart.md

 4. Go to **Extensions** > **Installer**.
 5. Click the **Upload** button, and then select the downloaded file.
 6. Once installed, in the menu go to **Dashboard**.
-7. To clear both caches, click the blue cog wheel icon in the top-right corner, and then click on the **Refresh** icon.
+7. To clear both caches, click the blue cog wheel icon in the top-right corner, and then click the **Refresh** icon.
 8. Go to **Extensions** > **Modifications**, and then click the **Refresh** icon.
 9. Go to **Extensions** > **Payments** > **MultiSafepay**.
 10. To access the **Settings** page, click the **Edit** button.